 During a 3-hour training session followed by on-the-job training shifts, Visitor Services Volunteers learn how to provide exemplary customer service and light interpretation to museum visitors in the visitor center and mansion.
 Recruitment and training of a new VSV class typically occurs twice a year depending on staffing needs.
-At this time, the next VSV training is not scheduled.
+To apply, please review the detailed position description and complete the online application.

 Mansion Docent Training

-In this six-month course, docents-in-training learn how to lead guided tours of the mansion that provide the best possible visitor experience by weaving together stories of the estate, collection and founder Marjorie Merriweather Post.
+In this six-month course, docents-in-training learn how to lead guided tours of the mansion that provide the best possible visitor experience by weaving together stories of the estate, collection, and founder Marjorie Merriweather Post.
 Docent training is not offered every year, but when the need to train new docents occurs.
-At this time, the next docent training is not scheduled.

 Garden Docent Training